What’s the fuss?

 What are the changes?

 Currently those with funds in super in accumulation (or savings) mode are taxed at a maximum of 15% on earnings, regardless of the amount, though the actual amount of tax paid is often less than this after franking credits are applied.
-The new rules will see an additional 15% tax applied to the proportion of fund earnings attributable to balance above $3 million.
+The new rules will see an additional 15% tax applied to the proportion of fund earnings attributable to balances above $3 million.
 So it’s important to note that the first $3 million in accumulation will continue to be taxed at 15%.

 One controversial aspect of this increase is that ‘unrealised gains’ will also be taxed.
 So if, for instance the value of your super rose significantly in a given financial year, if your balance exceeds $3 million, the additional tax would apply, even though you didn’t actually sell and ‘realise’ this earning.
 Importantly, in years where there are unrealised capital losses, these can be ‘carried forward’ and potentially applied to future gains.
 As all fund earnings are potentially captured by the proposed new tax, it is a good time to review your mix of assets and to do some numbers on the possible impact on your super.